 Implantable contact lenses (ICLs) correct vision in much the same way that external contact lenses do, except ICLs is placed inside the eye where they permanently improve vision.
 ICLs are also similar to intraocular lenses, which are used during cataract surgery to replace the eye’s natural lens.
 However, during ICL surgery, the natural lens is untouched and works with the implanted lens to correct vision.
 ICLs give those who are not candidates for laser vision correction an option for permanent vision correction.

 Implantable contact lenses are inserted through a small incision in the cornea and placed behind the iris and in front of the natural lens.
 The ICL procedure is performed in less than 20 minutes, recovery time is usually less than 2 days, and any discomfort would be mild.
 Improved vision is often noticed the same day of surgery, and patients are completely healed within a month.

 These thin, pliable lenses can be an alternative to LASIK surgery and are used to correct conditions that laser surgery may be unable to correct, such as extreme myopia (nearsightedness).
-The ICL procedure is virtually pain free.
-In addition, 95% of patients can see as well as they did using corrective lenses before surgery and 40% can see better.
+The ICL procedure is virtually pain-free.
+In addition, 95% of patients can see as well as they did use corrective lenses before surgery and 40% can see better.